If you’re not a fan of busy, bustling cities, you might like traveling outside of Ho Chi Minh City more than staying in the city.

 Distance from HCMC: ~121 km

-It has a mix of family friendly in the morning and party nightlife at night (well, we’re not big partiers so were usually up drinking smoothies and people watching at night, which is also fun).
+It’s a mix of family friendly in the morning and party nightlife at night (well, we’re not big partiers so were usually up drinking smoothies and people watching at night, which is also fun).
 There’s also a few sights, hikes, pagodas, and temples around the town.
 You can read more about those here.
 But for me, I was so content just playing in the ocean again after being in the city for so long.

 Technically you could visit both Binh Chau and Vung Tau over a weekend since they’re close.
 We’ve done this before over a weekend but also spent time in each separately.